 What are some of the functions of a flow switch?

-Flow switches perform precise functions based on requirements.
-For instance, it is capable of stopping a motor completely when there is no flow.
-It can also trigger a motor to start up when the flow starts.
-It can also sound an alarm when the flow arrests or turn off the alarm when the flow rate is appropriate.
+Flow switches perform precise functions based on set requirements.
+They are capable of stopping a motor when there is no flow as well as triggering the same motor to run once the flow starts.
+It can sound an alarm when the flow arrests, and it can turn off the alarm when the flow rate reaches an appropriate level.

-Vane-operated flow switch- relies on a fluid pushing against the paddle in the liquid flow.
-As the flow drops to pre-set levels, it triggers an internal magnetic mechanical and coupling switch actuation lever which essentially trips the switch.
+A vane-operated flow switch relies on fluid pushing against an internal paddle.
+As the flow drops to preset levels, it triggers an internal magnetic mechanical and coupling switch actuation lever which essentially trips the switch.

-Variable are flow switch- has an internal piston which activates the switch.
-The flow will enter a port which adds pressure to the magnetic poppet.
-As the flow pressure hits a preset level, the switch will turn off.
+This device has an internal piston which activates the switch.
+The flow enters a port and adds pressure to the magnetic poppet; once this pressure hits the preset level, the switch will turn off.

-Ultrasonic (Doppler) flow switch– is affixed to the outside of a pipe.
-Ultrasonic sensors send signals when it detects a change in the flow.
+Attached to the outside of a pipe, ultrasonic sensors send signals when it detects a change in the flow.